j-kaltes/Juggluco/README.md

 # **AVOID ANDROID 13: LOW ENERGY BLUETOOTH IS BROKEN.**
 # Juggluco
-An Android app display glucose values it receives via Bluetooth from Freestyle Libre 2 and 3 sensors.
+An Android app to display glucose values it receives via Bluetooth from Freestyle Libre 2 and 3 sensors.

 Abbott's Freestyle Libre 2 sensors transmit every minute the perceived glucose value to the connected reader or smartphone.
 Abbott's Librelink app uses this value only for low and high glucose alarms.
 Juggluco displays this value on the smartphone in addition to low and high glucose alarms.
 So you can know your current glucose value without scanning.
 Newer versions of Juggluco can also be used with Freestyle Libre 3 sensors, but all further remarks relate to Libre 2\.
 See http://jkaltes.byethost16.com/libre3 for more information about the use of Libre 3.